 Spring Driving Tips

-- Know when to seek shelter.
-Spring weather can be unpredictable.
-If caught in a severe storm that makes driving hazardous, find a safe place to park until weather conditions improve.
+If the weather should turn ugly, which has been known to happen in spring, know when you need to pull off the road and seek shelter.
+If you get caught in severe weather that makes driving hazardous, find a safe place to park until weather conditions improve.

 Likewise, if the weather turns cold and the temperature dips below freezing, icy conditions may make roads slick and driving hazardous.
 If you do encounter icy roads, reduce your speed and increase your following distance.